DD Disruptive Director

 Author · Practitioner · Faculty

 That realisation became the spine of the book.
-The Disruptive Director is the consolidated experience of two decades advising boards, training directors, founding institutes of governance, and watching the gap between compliance and leadership widen — until it was clear someone had to write the handbook for the directors closing it.
+The Disruptive Director is the consolidated experience of fifteen years advising boards, training directors, founding institutes of governance, and watching the gap between compliance and leadership widen — until it was clear someone had to write the handbook for the directors closing it.

 Yale SOM